-We have a Collaboration and Technology Transfer Agreement with YOFOTO.
-Both companies have agreed to work towards establishing a clinical research program in China, with the goal of increasing the available human clinical data on RCT-01.
-We anticipate that collaborative technology transfer will continue between the companies as any new improvements to the RCT-01 technology are developed by either party.
-This agreement gives YOFOTO an exclusive 15-year geographic license to use our company's RCT-01 tendon regeneration technology in Greater China (China, Hong Kong, Macau and Taiwan).
+The Company has a Collaboration and Technology Transfer Agreement with YOFOTO.
+Both companies have agreed to establish a clinical research program in China, with the goal of increasing the available human clinical data on RCT-01.
+The Company anticipates that collaborative technology transfer will continue between the companies as any new improvements to the RCT-01 technology are developed by either party.
+This agreement gives YOFOTO an exclusive 15-year geographic license to develop and market the Company's RCT-01 tendon regeneration technology in Greater China (China, Hong Kong, Macau, and Taiwan).

-We have developed and filed patent applications relating to compositions, methods and uses of NBDS cells for the treatment and repair of tendons.
+The Company has filed patent applications worldwide relating to compositions, methods and uses of NBDS cells for the treatment and repair of tendons.
 Representative examples of this portfolio include patent applications filed in a variety of select jurisdictions such as Australia, Brazil, Canada, China, Israel, India, Japan, South Korea, Mexico, New Zealand, Russia, Singapore, South Africa, the UAE and the United States (see e.g., US Pub No. 20150374757).
-A patent has recently been granted in (see EP 2956543), and the application in China has been allowed.